AleCano1/Wall-Street-Analysis/README.md

 It´s a deep analysis about how Green energy Stocks performed in 2017 and 2018.

 ### Purpose
-The purpose is to help Steve to analyze the data that he has collected about stocks, using data of historical information, to facilitate their parents the decision on which stock is good to invest.
+The purpose is to help Steve to analyze the data that he has collected about stocks, using data of historical information, to facilitate their parents the decision on which stock is good to invest in.
 Also, the project has the purpose of analyzing different data using VBA, learning how to make arrays and loops "for" to increase the deep analysis of the tickers, their volume, and their return.
 Then, learn how to format the data results to make more visibility information.

 ## Results
 ![VBA_Challenge_2017](VBA_Challenge_2017.png)

 This image shows how fast our data analysis "All Stocks" runs, after the refactoring we see that in 0.375 seconds is possible to see the Daily volume per ticker, and the Value Return investment.
-After the refactoring, the velocity was 2.16015 seconds What I did here is make the code easier and faster, which helped Steve bring the information to his parent's visibility faster.
+Before the refactoring, the velocity was 2.16015 seconds.
+What I did here is make the code easier and faster, which helped Steve bring the information to his parent's visibility faster.

 ![VBA_Challenge_2018](VBA_Challenge_2018.png)

-Also, in this image we can see that the current time is 0.36718 seconds while, the before time was 2.1640 seconds, it happens the same and the refactoring code reduces the time that the VBA do the analysis and shows the results.
+Also, in this image we can see that the current time is 0.36718 seconds, before was 2.1640 seconds, it happens the same and the refactoring code reduces the time that the VBA do the analysis and shows the results.

 ![VBA_Challenge_2017_table](VBA_Challenge_2017_table.png)